xcat2/confluent-docs/docs/confluentvxcat.md

 In Confluent, DHCP is optional and even when present is not managed by Confluent.
 No dynamic range is required for any discovery.
 The default behavior is to use static IP address.
-It may also be configured to always defer IP configuration to an external DHCP server or to do so only for the firmware phase (PXE/HTTP boot) but use static during the OS.
+It may also be configured to always defer IP configuration to an external DHCP server or to do so only for the firmware phase (PXE/HTTP boot) but use static for the OS.

 # Discovery